sriramab/gamamanual/Tutorials/Recipes/ManipulateLight.md

 }
 ```

-This statement has just one non-optionnal facet : the facet "id".
+This statement has just one non-optional facet : the facet "id".
 Through this facet, you can specify which light you want.
-You can control over 8 lights, through an integer value between 0 and 6.
+You can control 7 lights, through an integer value between 1 and 7.
 Once you are manipulating a light through the `light` statement, the light is turned on.
-To swich off the light, you have to add the facet `active`, and turn it to `false`.
+To switch off the light, you have to add the facet `active`, and turn it to `false`.
 The light you are declaring through the `light` statement is in fact a "diffuse" light.
 You can specify the color of the diffuse light through the facet `color` (by default, the color will be turn to white).
 An other very important facet is the `type` facet.
 This facet accepts a value among `direction`, `point` and `spot`.

 #### Declaring direction light

-A direction light, as explayed in the first part, is a light without any position.
+A direction light, as explained in the first part, is a light without any position.
 Instead of the facet `position`, you will use the facet `direction`, giving a 3D vector.

 Example of implementation :

 ```
-light id:0 type:direction direction:{1,1,1} color:rgb(255,0,0);
+light id:1 type:direction direction:{1,1,1} color:rgb(255,0,0);
 ```

-Screenshot of this effect :

-[TODO Image]

 #### Declaring point light